freelawproject/free.law/README.md

 ## Writing a post or a page

 Posts are easy to write, but to make it even easier, there's [a template called example.md][ex].
-Make a copy of that file with a descriptive name and put it in the `content` directory.
-Write your post [in markdown][md] in that file and generate the HTML when you think your post is ready (read on for how to do that).
+Make a copy of that file with a descriptive name and put it in the `content` directory &mdash; If you're doing a blog post, you can usually just put it directly in the `content` directory; pages go in the `pages` directory.
+Pages usually get a custom slug instead of having it auto-generated from their title (see other examples).

-If you want to tag your post, unfortunately, we don't have autocomplete for that.
-So either just go for it, and we can embrace a [folksonomy][f] or look in the `output/tag` directory, where all the existing tags are listed.
+With that in place, write your post [in markdown][md] in that file and generate the HTML when you think your post is ready (read on for how to do that).

-If you're making a page, it's just like making a post, except you put it in the `content/pages` directory instead.
-You can also give it a custom slug if you want (you probably should), so that it shows up at `/contact/` instead of `/pages/contact/`, for example.
+You should put some tags on your post.
+Unfortunately there's no easy way to skim our existing tags, but you can grep the code for ideas or just go for it and we'll just live with it being a messy [folksonomy][f].
+After you've created the content once, you can look in the `output/tag` directory, where all the existing tags are listed, if you care.
+Not a big deal here.

-Finally, it should go without saying, but if you see something on the site that you want to replicate, just search through this repository for words in the post and you'll find the markdown file that made that page.
-Replicate away!
+Finally, it should go without saying, but if you see something on the live site that you want to replicate, just search through this repository for words in the post and you'll find the markdown file that made that page.

 ## Generating HTML Content from Markdown Files

-If you want to see your work, activate your virtualenv if you're using one, then run a command like:
+If you want to see your work, activate your virtualenv if you're using one, get yourself into the root of this repository, then run a command like:

     pelican content -s pelicanconf.py -d -r